asterisk/documentation/docs/Fundamentals/Asterisk-Architecture/Asterisk-Architecture-The-Big-Picture.md

 Asterisk modules which are part of the core have a file name that look like **pbx_xxxxx.so**.
 All of the modules types are discussed in the section [Types of Asterisk Modules](/Fundamentals/Asterisk-Architecture/Types-of-Asterisk-Modules).

-!!! tip A Plethora of Modules
+/// tip | A Plethora of Modules
 Take just a minute and go look at the Asterisk modules directory on your system.
 You should find a wide variety of modules.
 A default installation of Asterisk has over one hundred fifty different modules!
-[//]: # (end-tip)
+///

 ### A Few Module Examples